Arthur Applebee: Life and education

-He married Judith Langer, also a renowned researcher in literature and literacy.
+He married Judith A. Langer, also a researcher in literature and literacy.
 They published joint work and are also notable as the first husband and wife to each hold the position of distinguished professor at SUNY (the highest rank for faculty).

 Applebee began his teaching career in England following a postdoctoral year as an evaluator on an OECD Research Unit at the University of Lancaster.
 He taught from 1974 to 1976 at Tarleton High School in Lancaster.
 He returned to the United States to work for the National Council of Teachers of English, and then took up an associate professorship at Stanford University from 1980 to 1987.
 At that point he moved to SUNY-Albany as a full professor (then distinguished professor in 2007) where he remained until his death.
 During his tenure there he was director of the National Research Center on English Learning and Achievement (until 1996 called the National Research Center on Literature Teaching and Learning).

 Applebee died on September 20, 2015, due to complications of Lewy body dementia.